fredjarlier/mpiMarkDup/README.md

 The project is still under development and first results are encouraging.

 The code is a fork from the mpiSORT.
-We add an extra process (see perfectHash.c for details) in the loop to manage the marking of duplicates read.
+We add an extra process in the loop to manage the marking of duplicates read.

 Release notes
 -------------